gilith/factor/README.md

 References
 ----------

-The code comments contain many references to descriptions of the specific implemented algorithms, and in addition the following references helped with general understanding of the number field
+Comments in the code contain references to descriptions of the specific implemented algorithms, and in addition the following references helped with general understanding of the number field
 sieve: